kshedden/case_studies/methods/factor-overview.md

 ${\rm cor}(\eta_j, \eta_k) = 0$ if $j \ne k$.
 If $\Sigma$ is the $p\times p$
-covariance matrix of $Y$ and $\Sigma = V\Lambda V^T$ is the spectral decomposition of $\Sigma$, then the variance of $\eta_j$ in the KL decomposition is \$\\Lambda\_\{jj}.
+covariance matrix of $Y$ and $\Sigma = V\Lambda V^T$ is the spectral decomposition of $\Sigma$, then the variance of $\eta_j$ in the KL decomposition is $\Lambda_{jj}$.

 Each component $\eta_j V_j$ represents random variation in the direction of the unit vector $V_j$.
-The leading term $\eta_1 V_1$ captures the greatest variation of any one-dimensional component, and the subsequent components
+The leading term $\eta_1 V_1$ captures the greatest variation of any such one-dimensional component, and the subsequent components
 $\eta_j V_j$ ($j=2, 3, \ldots$) capture progressively smaller fractions of the
-variance.
+total variance.
 Since the $\eta_j$ are uncorrelated, these "axes of variation" capture distinct and unrelated contributions to the overall variance of $Y$.

 ### Biplots

-Suppose that $X_c$ is the column-centered or double-centered data (where the rows are observations and the columns are variables).
-Let $X_c = USV^T$ denote the SVD.
+Suppose that $\tilde{X}$ is the column-centered or double-centered data (where the rows are observations and the columns are variables).
+Let
+$\tilde{X} = USV^T$ denote the SVD.
 A *biplot* is a plot that displays both the variables and the observations in a way that conveys (i) how the variables are related to each other, (ii) how the observations are related to each other, and (iii) how the variables are related to the observations.
 In other words, the biplot shows which variables load on each of the two displayed components ($j$ and $k$), and simultaneously shows which of the observations most exhibit the characteristics summarized by each component.

 To construct the biplot, observation $i$ is plotted as the point
 $(S_{jj}^\alpha U_{ij}, S_{kk}^\alpha U_{ik})$ (the *object scores*) and